snowplow/snowplowanalytics.com/_posts/2018-08-08-snowplow-mini-0.6.0-released/index.md

 <h2 id="gcp-support">1.
 Google Cloud Platform support</h2>

-`0.6.0` introduces Snowplow Mini to GCP ecosystem, enabling our users to have Snowplow real-time pipeline experience on GCP!
+Version `0.6.0` introduces Snowplow Mini to the GCP ecosystem, enabling our users to have the Snowplow real-time pipeline experience on GCP!

-We offer 3 different images for 3 new sizes of Snowplow Mini.
+We offer three different images for the three new sizes of Snowplow Mini.

 Check out [Snowplow Mini GCP Setup Guide][setup-guide-gcp] to find out how to use them and more!

 <h2 id="docker-migration">2.
 Docker migration</h2>

 Up until this release, we were using the traditional Linux service management package, `SysVinit`.
-Even though this approach is quite mature enough, we wanted to benefit from advantages of Docker for Snowplow Mini's management, i.e. portability across machines, out-of-the-box logging service, volume management etc.
+Even though this approach is quite mature enough, we wanted to leverage our Docker images to benefit from the advantages of managing Snowplow Mini with Docker, i.e. portability across machines, out-of-the-box logging service, volume management, and more.

 This migration also comes with some internal changes under the hood, including: